Watch autumn leaves change colour

 Golden eagles in Glenveagh National Park, Donegal

 One of the most successful wildlife reintroductions in recent times has seen the regal golden eagle nesting once again in Donegal’s Glenveagh National Park.
 Hike along the Lakeside Walk and watch birds fly over the mountain peaks and Glenveagh Castle.
-Keep your eyes peeled, these zippy predators can dive from the air at speeds over 200 km/h.
+Keep your eyes peeled, these zippy predators can dive from the air at speeds of over 200 km/h.

 Red kites in Wicklow Mountains National Park, Wicklow